 Congress is the "heart and soul of our democracy", according to this view, even though legislators rarely achieve the prestige or name recognition of presidents or Supreme Court justices; one wrote that "legislators remain ghosts in America's historical imagination".
 One analyst argues that it is not a solely reactive institution but has played an active role in shaping government policy and is extraordinarily sensitive to public pressure.
 Several academics described Congress: Congress reflects us in all our strengths and all our weaknesses.
-It reflects our regional idiosyncrasies, our ethnic, religious, and racial diversity, our multitude of professions, and our shadings of opinion on everything from the value of war to the war over values.
+Whenever you buy it reflects our regional idiosyncrasies, our ethnic, religious, and racial diversity, our multitude of professions, and our shadings of opinion on everything from the value of war to the war over values.
 Congress is the government's most representative body ...
 Congress is essentially charged with reconciling our many points of view on the great public policy issues of the day.
 Congress is constantly changing, constantly in flux.

 In recent times, the American south and west have gained House seats according to demographic changes recorded by the census and includes more minorities and women although both groups are still underrepresented, according to one view.
 While power balances among the different parts of government continue to change, the internal structure of Congress is important to understand along with its interactions with so-called intermediary institutions such as political parties, civic associations, interest groups, and the mass media.
 Think of Congress as an automobile.
 While drivers of various skills can take the automobile in different directions on various types of roads, the internal machinery of the vehicle plays a crucial role in determining how smooth the drive will be, as well as how far and fast the driver can go.
 All congresspersons serve two distinct purposes that sometimes overlap: representation of local interests and lawmaking for the national interest.
 There has been debate throughout American history about how to straddle these dual obligations of representing the wishes of citizens and those of the nation.
 Compromise is often required.

 Pay and benefits of the Congress